How to be a Good Neighbor

-Changes to the exterior of a home in a planned community are called “Modifications”, and normally require a formal request and approval from either the Architectural Control Committee, the Board of Directors, or an authorized person assigned by either.
+Changes to the exterior of a home in a planned community are called “modifications”, and normally require a formal request and approval from either the Architectural Control Committee (ACC), the board of directors, or an authorized person assigned by either.
 An application is required and responses can take anywhere from 30-60 days, depending on the community.
 That being said, many requests are processed much faster.

 How can I help facilitate a fast approval?

 Applications should be as detailed as possible and include photographs of the area to be modified, exact paint colors (brand and number) the type of materials used, images or drawings of what the completed project will look like, etc. The request should not only comply with the Governing Documents, but any changes should work in harmony with the established standards.
 Changes that represent strong diversions from the current look and feel of the community will likely be denied.

 Why can’t I express my personality?